Q1 202656% of Google searches now end in zero clicks. AI tools tripled their share YoY. The shift is accelerating.Read the latest →

 Step 3: identify the smallest high-leverage fixes

-The score becomes a prioritization tool that points to the next commercial page, methodology page, trust asset, or support page to improve first.
+The gap between those two scores becomes the prioritization tool, pointing to the next trust asset, category page, or proof layer to improve first.

 Audit checks